National Aviation Accident Litigation Since 1968

 Understanding the NTSB Investigation Process

-Katzman, Lampert & Stoll’s sole focus is aviation accident litigation.
-The firm represents individuals and families affected by aircraft accidents in the United States and abroad, including commercial airline disasters, general aviation crashes, and complex aircraft product liability matters.
-For more than five decades, the firm has evaluated, investigated, and litigated aviation accident cases involving commercial airlines, corporate aircraft, helicopters, and general aviation operations.
+Katzman, Lampert & Stoll focuses exclusively on plane crash and aviation accident litigation.
+The firm represents individuals and families affected by plane crashes and other aircraft accidents in the United States and abroad, including commercial airline disasters, general aviation crashes, and aircraft product liability cases.
+Since 1968, the firm has investigated, evaluated, and litigated aviation accident cases involving commercial airlines, corporate aircraft, helicopters, and general aviation operations.

-Aviation accidents are sudden and devastating events.
-Families are often left navigating technical investigations, regulatory processes, and complex legal questions.
-Many aviation accident cases also involve aircraft manufacturers, airlines, maintenance organizations, and insurers whose interests may not align with a full understanding of the causes of the event.
-Our role is to explain those processes clearly, conduct an independent evaluation of the accident, identify the parties whose conduct or products may have contributed, and pursue legal remedies when the facts support doing so.
+Aviation accidents are sudden, traumatic events.
+In the aftermath, families are often left trying to make sense of technical investigations, federal regulatory processes, and difficult legal questions.
+Many aviation accident cases also involve airlines, aircraft manufacturers, maintenance providers, insurers, and other parties whose interests may not align with a full and independent understanding of what happened.
+As plane crash lawyers, our role is to explain the process clearly, conduct an independent evaluation of the accident, identify the parties whose conduct or products may have contributed, and pursue legal remedies when the facts support doing so.

-An initial discussion is confidential, without cost, and focused on understanding the circumstances of the accident.
-If representation appears warranted, we explain the next steps clearly and in writing, including what information will need to be gathered, preserved, and evaluated.
+An initial discussion is confidential and without cost.
+It is focused on understanding the circumstances of the accident and what information is available at the outset.
+If representation appears appropriate, we explain the next steps clearly and in writing, including what information should be gathered, preserved, and evaluated.

 Aviation Litigation Practice Focus

-Katzman Lampert & Stoll represents individuals and families in complex aviation accident litigation nationwide.
-The firm investigates and litigates claims arising from commercial airline disasters, private and corporate aircraft accidents, helicopter crashes, and aircraft product liability matters involving manufacturers and component suppliers.
-Depending on the facts, that work may include claims involving operational error, maintenance failures, certification issues, and system or component defects.
+Katzman, Lampert & Stoll represents individuals and families nationwide in aviation accident litigation.
+The firm handles claims arising from commercial airline disasters, private and corporate aircraft accidents, helicopter crashes, and aircraft product liability matters involving manufacturers and component suppliers.
+Depending on the facts of the case, that work may involve issues such as operational error, maintenance failures, certification questions, and system or component defects.

 • Commercial airline accident litigation